How to Audit for Fraud (CPE Course)

 Price (with PDF Textbook): $30

-This course discusses the responsibility for fraud prevention and detection, the activities in which an auditor should engage, and the many extended audit procedures that can be used to detect traces of fraud.
-The course also covers the different ways in which financial statements can be fraudulently misstated, as well as fraud risk indicators and clues indicating the presence of fraud.
+This course shows the auditor how to detect fraud.
+It does so by discussing fraud risk indicators and other clues indicating the presence of fraud, and itemizes the many extended audit procedures that can be used to detect traces of fraud.
+The course also notes who is responsible for fraud prevention and detection, and covers the different ways in which financial statements can be fraudulently misstated.

 Note: This course shares some material with the Fraud Examination and Fraud Schemes courses.